ankitects/anki-manual/src/deck-options.md

 ### Easy Bonus

 An extra multiplier applied to the interval when a review card is answered `Easy`.
-With the default value of 130%, `Easy` will give an interval that is 1.3 times the `Good` interval.
+With the default value of 1.30, `Easy` will give an interval that is 1.3 times the `Good` interval (e.g. if the last interval was 10 days, the next interval would be around 13 days).

 ### Interval Modifier

 An extra multiplier that is applied to all reviews.
-At its default of 100% it does nothing.
-If you set it to 80%, though, for example, intervals will be generated at 80% of their normal size (so a 10 day interval would become 8 days).
+At its default of 1.00 it does nothing.
+If you set it to 0.80, though, for example, intervals will be generated at 80% of their normal size (so a 10 day interval would become 8 days).
 You can thus use the multiplier to make Anki present cards more or less frequently than it would otherwise, trading study time for retention or vice versa.